 As we illustrate in \textsection \ref{Proporties}, $\xi$ is a simple, intensity 1 process which does not have independent increments.

-\begin{remark} \textup{ The pigeonhole statistics we consider were previously studied by Weies and Peres for the fractional parts of the sequence $2^n \alpha$ (as well as higher dimensional generalisations).
+\begin{remark} \textup{ The pigeonhole statistics we consider were previously studied by Weiss and Peres for the fractional parts of the sequence $2^n \alpha$ (as well as higher dimensional generalisations).
 In this case the analogous processes converge to a Poisson point process \cite{Weiss}.
-A Poisson point process is also (almost surely) the limiting process we would obtain if, instead of generating our point processes via considering how the points of the sequence $\sqrt{n}$ distribute among shrinking partitions of $\mathbb{T}$, we instead consider the analogous processes defined for a sequence of points in $\mathbb{T}$ generated by a sequence of i.i.d random variables which are uniformly distributed on $\mathbb{T}$ (\cite{feller1957introduction}). } \end{remark}
+A Poisson point process is also (almost surely) the limiting process we would obtain if, instead of generating our point processes via considering how the points of the sequence $\sqrt{n}$ distribute among shrinking partitions of $\mathbb{T}$, we instead consider the analogous processes defined for a sequence of points in $\mathbb{T}$ generated by a sequence of i.i.d random variables which are uniformly distributed on $\mathbb{T}$ (\cite[ §VI.6]{feller1957introduction}). } \end{remark}

-Similarly to what is observed in \cite{el2015two}, even though our limiting processes aren't Poissonian, their second moments are (up to an error resulting from the fact that, asymptotically, $\sqrt{N}$ of the points $\{ \sqrt{n} + \mathbb{Z} : 1 \leq n \leq N \}$ are $0$).
+Similarly to what is observed in \cite{el2015two}, even though our limiting processes isn't Poissonian, its second moment is nearly Poissonian with an error resulting from the fact that, asymptotically, $\sqrt{N}$ of the points $\{ \sqrt{n} + \mathbb{Z} : 1 \leq n \leq N \}$ are $0$.

 \begin{corollary} as $N \to \infty$.
 In particular

 as $N \to \infty$. \end{corollary}